erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 .. highlight:: rst

-Validation of PeleC
+Validation of ERF
 -------------------

-The PeleC validation plan is aimed at exercising and validating the PeleC reacting flow capabilities.
+The ERF validation plan is aimed at exercising and validating the ERF reacting flow capabilities.
 The following cases, described further on, are used for validation.

 * Decay of homogeneous isotropic turbulence
 * Non reacting Taylor-Green vortex breakdown